craigxchen/BlackjackRL/README.md

 ## Getting Started

-QL_Agent is equipped with typical methods used in decaying epsilon-greey Q-learning. \n Blackjack_Complete is a customizable blackjack environment for a learning agent to interact with Blackjack is a sample file that uses the OpenAI Blackjack Gym
+QL_Agent is equipped with typical methods used in decaying epsilon-greey Q-learning.

+Blackjack_Complete is a customizable blackjack environment for a learning agent to interact with

+Blackjack is a sample file that uses the OpenAI Blackjack Gym

 ## Authors